 In December 2008, we received approval from the Texas Utility Commission to deploy an advanced metering system (AMS) across our service territory during the following five years.
 We began installing advanced meters in March 2009.
-This innovative technology should encourage greater energy conservation by giving Houston-area electric consumers the ability to better monitor and manage their electric use and its cost in near real time.
+In May 2012, we substantially completed the deployment of the advanced metering system having installed approximately 2.2 million smart meters.
+This technology should encourage greater energy conservation by giving Houston-area electric consumers the ability to better monitor and manage their electric use and its cost in near real time.
 To recover the cost of the AMS, the Texas Utility Commission approved a monthly surcharge payable by REPs, initially over 12 years.
 For the first 24 months, which began in February 2009, the surcharge for residential customers was \$3.24 per month.
 Beginning in February 2011, the surcharge was reduced to \$3.05 per month.
 In September 2011, the surcharge duration was reduced from 12 years to approximately six years for residential customers and approximately eight years for commercial customers.
-The surcharge amounts are subject to upward or downward adjustment in future proceedings to reflect actual costs incurred and to address required changes in scope.
+The surcharge amounts and duration are subject to adjustment in future proceedings to reflect actual costs incurred and to address required changes in scope.